 KPRO Short Volume

-KraneShares 100% KWEB Defined Outcome January 2027 ETF (KPRO) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.7M, listed on AMEX, carrying a beta of 0.16 to the broader market.
-Under normal circumstances, the fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in the KraneShares CSI China Internet ETF (the “Underlying ETF”) and options, including FLexible EXchange Options (“FLEX options”), that reference the underlying ETF. public since 2024-02-08.
+KraneShares 100% KWEB Defined Outcome January 2027 ETF (KPRO) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.7M, listed on AMEX, carrying a beta of 0.14 to the broader market.
+Typically, the fund commits at least 80% of its total assets (inclusive of borrowed capital for investment purposes) to holdings in the KraneShares CSI China Internet ETF (designated as the “Underlying ETF”). public since 2024-02-08.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.